CiscoDevNet/terraform-provider-intersight/website/docs/r/vnic_eth_if.html.markdown

 * `mod_time`:(string)(ReadOnly) The time when this managed object was last modified.
 * `moid`:(string) The unique identifier of this Managed Object instance.
 * `name`:(string) Name of the virtual ethernet interface.
 * `order`:(int) The order in which the virtual interface is brought up.
 The order assigned to an interface should be unique for all the Ethernet and Fibre-Channel interfaces on each PCI link on a VIC adapter.
+The order should start from zero with no overlaps.
 The maximum value of PCI order is limited by the number of virtual interfaces (Ethernet and Fibre-Channel) on each PCI link on a VIC adapter.
-All VIC adapters have a single PCI link except VIC 1385 which has two.
+All VIC adapters have a single PCI link except VIC 1340, VIC 1380 and VIC 1385 which have two.
 * `owners`:
                 (Array of schema.TypeString) -(ReadOnly)
 * `parent`:(HashMap) -(ReadOnly) A reference to a moBaseMo resource.When the $expand query parameter is specified, the referenced resource is returned inline.